How to save on dental bills–three real food success stories!

 I couldn't believe it, Monday night the 10th of December I looked in his mouth and he had one more cavity left and the rest are gone.
 Even his broken tooth is starting to heal!

-I have three kids and before I found out about this awesome cure for tooth decay I had my oldest daughter's teeth fixed and spent $2800.
+I have three kids and before I found out about this awesome cure for tooth decay I had my oldest daughter's teeth fixed and spent $2600.
 So I'm very happy to share this experience with everybody to help them save on dental bills too.

 If you notice in this picture below, my son's fifth tooth is still a little brown but it's getting better day by day, and my daughter just has some cavities left on the bottom teeth.
 I thought I should share my story, IT'S A TRUE MIRACLE.

-***Or get Rami Nagel's book here: Cure Tooth Decay: Heal and Prevent Cavities with Nutrition
+- Get Rami Nagel's book here: Cure Tooth Decay: Heal and Prevent Cavities with Nutrition

 Tooth decay can lead to abscesses which can lead to death if not treated appropriately by a dentist!!!
 This is a dangerous and a misleading article!
 Tooth decay is bacteria that has eaten through the hardest substance in your body, enamel, and has to be drilled out and filled.
 If left untreated it will go deeper into the second layer of the tooth, dentin, then into the middle of the tooth, the pulp and infect the nerve, thus resulting in a root canal.
 IF left untreated, this trapped bacteria can cause swelling of the facial tissue and neck, which is called Ludwig’s angina, and block the airway and could result in death.
 This article is beyond absurd.”

 “That’s why I encourage people to use common sense.
-I shared what has worked for this person (and others), but also tell readers to be smart and consult a professional when needed.
-I’ll add a note on the disclaimer and make sure readers know to see your warnings in the comments because I DO like people to know all sides of every story.
+I shared what has worked for these people (and others), but also tell readers to be smart and consult a professional when needed.
+I’ll add a note on the disclaimer and make sure readers know about your warnings because I DO like people to know all sides of every story.
 I just do not want them to blindly follow anyone's advice, not a dentist’s, not yours, not a friend’s, not a doctor’s, and especially not mine.
 The conventional way is not the only way, and often it’s not the best way, either.
-Sometimes it may be, but they won’t know what’s right for us until doing our own research.
+Sometimes it might be, but we don’t know what’s right for us until doing our own research.
 And by the way, of course there are no scientific studies to prove what's in this article–who would pay for that when there's no way they could financially benefit?!!!!”

 More you might like: